Julie Bishop (actress): Career

 In 1941, she was offered a contract by Warner Bros. on the condition that she change her name; "Jacqueline Wells" was considered a faded, B-picture name.
 She chose the name Julie Bishop because it matched the monograms on her luggage (created when her married name was Jacqueline Brooks).

 She made 16 films at Warners, including supporting roles in Action in the North Atlantic (1943) with Humphrey Bogart and Princess O'Rourke (1943), starring Olivia de Havilland and Robert Cummings.
 While filming the latter, she met her second husband, Clarence Shoop, a pilot.
 She was Errol Flynn's leading lady in Northern Pursuit (1943), played Ira Gershwin's wife in the biopic Rhapsody in Blue (1945), and closed out her Warners years in 1946's Cinderella Jones.

 In 1949, Bishop played a down-on-her-luck wife and mother in the Sands of Iwo Jima, opposite John Wayne.
 She was among several former Wayne co-stars (including Laraine Day, Ann Doran, Jan Sterling, and Claire Trevor) who joined the actor in 1954's aviation drama, The High and the Mighty.

 She went on to work in television, notably opposite Bob Cummings in his situation comedies.
 She retired from acting in 1957.

-Personal life

-Bishop was a Republican and campaigned for Dwight Eisenhower in the 1952 presidential election.